David-Haim/concurrencpp/README.md

     /*
         Sets a value by constructing <<type>> from arguments... in-place.
         Makes the associated result object become ready - tasks waiting for it to become ready are unblocked.
         Suspended tasks are resumed inline.
         After this call, *this becomes empty.
-        If *this is empty, a concurrencpp::errors::empty_result_promise exception is thrown.
+        Throws errors::empty_result_promise exception If *this is empty.
+        Might throw any exception that the constructor of type(std::forward<argument_types>(arguments)...) throws.
     */
     template<class ... argument_types>
     void set_result(argument_types&& ... arguments);

     /*
         Sets an exception.
         Makes the associated result object become ready - tasks waiting for it to become ready are unblocked.
         Suspended tasks are resumed inline.
         After this call, *this becomes empty.
-        If *this is empty, a concurrencpp::errors::empty_result_promise exception is thrown.
+        Throws errors::empty_result_promise exception If *this is empty.
-        If exception_ptr is null, an std::invalid_argument exception is thrown.
+        Throws std::invalid_argument exception if exception_ptr is null.
     */
     void set_exception(std::exception_ptr exception_ptr);

     /*
         A convenience method that invokes a callable with arguments... and calls set_result with the result of the invocation.
         If an exception is thrown, the thrown exception is caught and set instead by calling set_exception.
         After this call, *this becomes empty.
-        If *this is empty, a concurrencpp::errors::empty_result_promise exception is thrown.
+        Throws errors::empty_result_promise exception If *this is empty.
+        Might throw any exception that callable(std::forward<argument_types>(arguments)...)
+        or the contructor of type(type&&) throw.
     */
     template<class callable_type, class ... argument_types>
     void set_from_function(callable_type&& callable, argument_types&& ... arguments);

     /*
         Gets the associated result object.
-        If *this is empty, a concurrencpp::errors::empty_result_promise exception is thrown.
+        Throws errors::empty_result_promise exception If *this is empty.
-        If this method had been called before, a concurrencpp::errors::result_already_retrieved exception is thrown.
+        Throws errors::result_already_retrieved exception if this method had been called before.
     */
     result<type> get_result();
 };